-We chatted a little more before they hiked on to their car.
+We chatted a little more before they hiked into their car.
 They had decided to leave the trail after Kearny and were doing some car camping along the route before heading home.

 Leaving the dirt road I had been on for the last couple of miles, I cut down past a cemetery and then across the highway to the Marina.
 A large group of hikers was hanging out at the picnic tables across from the Marina store, but I waved and headed straight for the store and a soda.

-Second on the list was to get my resupply box.
-The Marina had a store, but they did not stock it for hikers, so resupply was tough.
+Second, on the list was to get my resupply box.
+The Marina had a store, but they did not stock it for hikers, so resupplying was tough.
 The cashier went through the large stack of boxes against the wall twice.
 I could see Cricket’s box, but mine was nowhere to be found.

 Calling home, I found out my box concierge had mailed my box to the other lake – Mormon Lake, about three weeks away.
 Walking up and down the aisles of the sparse store, the only thing I found that I could pack out were boxes of Poptarts and three-foot-long Slim Jims.
 I could handle the Poptarts, but I would have to strap the Slimjims to my pack, and I was not sure I could live off Slim Jims and Poptarts for four days.

-Food to survive was not my priority, so I made my way to the restaurant and stopped to chat with some other hikers who told me the hiker box in the hiker shed was full of stuff.
+Food to survive was not my priority, so I went to the restaurant and chatted with some other hikers who told me the hiker box in the hiker shed was full of stuff.
 I would eat and then head over to take a look.

 Mango rolled in while I was eating and sat down to chat.
 I offered her the rest of my french fries, and her eyes lit up as she stared at them.
 She refused the offer repeatedly, as I insisted, and then promptly gave in and inhaled the fries.
 She was waiting on her parents, so she was not there long.